Lille Kongensgade: Notable buildings

 The buildings at No. 4, 6, 16 and 34 are listed on the Danish registry of protected buildings and places.

 No. 6 is from 1767 and houses the restaurant Skindbuksen.
 The building is nine bays wide and is crowned by a three-bay dormer.

 The four-bay townhouse at No. 6 was built over three storeys for metalsmith Ulrich Grab in 1675 and later heightened with one storey in 1770.

-The sixbay building at No. 16 is from 1877-1878 and replaced the smaller rear wing of the much older Karel van Mander House on Østergade.
+The sixbay building at No. 16 is from 1877 to 1878 and replaced the smaller rear wing of the much older Karel van Mander House on Østergade.

 The low building at No. 34 was built for wine merchant Hendrich Nissen in 1728.

 Transport

 Kongens Nytorv Station is located at the beginning of the street.